Kleptine/csharp-semantic-search/README.md

 # csharp-semantic-grep
 An example of a quick Rust CLI to skim CSharp files looking for [Tree Sitter](https://tree-sitter.github.io/tree-sitter/) query patterns.

-This is not really a general tool, more of a quick example.
-The code is only 100~ lines, and is very easy to customize to your needs.
+This is not really a general tool.
+It's more like a bash script.
+The code is only 100~ lines, and output is not formatted with any meaningful intention.
+Customize it to your needs!

+# Performance

+Queries are executed in parallel across all CPU cores.
+It can parse ~6000 C-Sharp files in just under a second.

 # Usage